Funeral bells, deadly galerinas or deadly skullcaps (scientific name Galerina Marginata), are a poisonous species of…

 The mushrooms are also mildly toxic to common pets such as cats and dogs.
 The result is similar symptoms to humans such as vomiting, diarrhea, and sharp abdominal pain.
 If you suspect that your pet has ingested Jack O’Lantern mushrooms, give them some milk to help neutralize the poison and then consult your vet.

 Although eating Jack O’Lanterns won’t kill you, it’s important to be able to identify them.
 In this way you can avoid ingesting them and then falling ill.
+Take a look at this book about poisonous fungi on Amazon.

 Like This Article?
 Pin it on Pinterest